 - Elements of both hypernasality and hyponasality.

-- Cul de sac resonance
+- Cul-de-sac resonance

-Low-Tech Procedures (Using Oral Pressure Consonants)
+Low-Tech Procedures for Assessment (Using Oral Pressure Consonants)

 - Include the following:

 - Visual Procedures